worldmind/notes/salesforce.md

 ## GUI configuring

-Peoples say that some tasks can be done without programming, it is good.
+Peoples say that some tasks can be done without programming, it is good, but who are you - developer or sales?
-But, it not about development, it is business side of product we must compare that with other CRM/ERP system.
+It is not about development, it is business side of product we must compare that with other CRM/ERP system.

 ## Money